-A.1.5 compliance with Section 6.4 (Class B Bicycle Spaces) of the Parking By-law and provision of a layout of the Class A bicycle spaces in the bicycle room;
+A.1.4 compliance with Section 6.4 (Class B Bicycle Spaces) of the Parking By-law and provision of a layout of the Class A bicycle spaces in the bicycle room;

 Note to Applicant: Provide dimensions on bicycle spaces and maneuvering aisles.
 Vertical spaces shall be no more than 30% and lockers must be a minimum of 20%.
 Add note to provide one electrical outlet for every 2 Class A bicycle spaces.
-Provide a summary of all bicycle spaces with a complete summary in the Project Data chart.
+Provide a summary of all bicycle spaces with a complete summary in Project Data.

-A.1.6 compliance with Section 6.5 (Clothing Lockers) of the Parking By-law;
+A.1.5 compliance with Section 6.5 (Clothing Lockers) of the Parking By-law;